Making your own room and fabric deodorizers is a 'breeze' with these natural frugal recipes

 I used something I found at Wal-Mart called Sport-Wash by Sno-seal.
 It is a laundry detergent that hunters use to wash their clothes in that masks their scent so as not to alert the game.
 It works great.
 Just follow instructions and put some into a spray bottle and spray on carpets and furniture.
 It takes away the scent totally and because it was originally designed to be used in the wash it is safe on fabrics.
 You can find it in the sporting goods department at Wal-Mart.
 It is very cheap.
 A bottle that does 18 wash loads costs about $4.00.
 Also it leaves no perfumed after smell so you do not get that air freshener cover up smell.

 Vinegar in a spray bottle.
+It doesn't get any more homemade or natural than that.
 Dogs don't like the smell either and will avoid most areas it is sprayed.
 Ditto for cats.
 Vinegar in an open dish will also improve the smell in a room.

 Sprinkle your carpets with baking soda and let it sit for a while before vacuuming.
 This will rid carpets of a lot of odors.
 Try it on your upholstered furniture.
 Make sure you have a good vacuum cleaner first.
 It won't hurt the fabric but who wants a residue of white stuff on their clothes.